Self-Esteem: A Journey to Valuing Yourself

 Have self-compassion and focus less on what other people think or say about you

-Hire a mindfulness-focused life coach to help you create goals and activities that will help you develop your self-esteem
+Hire a professionally certified coach to help you create goals and activities that will help you develop your self-esteem

 Build a positive support network of encouraging people